DOVER WAR MEMORIAL PROJECT

 is run entirely by volunteers.
 The Project began on Remembrance Sunday, 2005, to honour all those we lost from

 our front-line town, Dover; the Gateway to England.

 Much information on the casualties of war is

 them.
-This site is a memorial, made with love, to those who gave their
+The Virtual Memorial is made with love, dedicated to those who gave their

 lives and to the relatives they left behind.
 In the past, the